 But was Callinicum indeed so unimportant?
 It seems not.
 The bishop’s subtle rhetorical presentation obscures the weakness of his point.
 Although Ambrose might not have been well informed, granted his good contacts within imperial circles, his claim concerning the obscurity of the Osrhoene garrison town was a gross underestimation.
-Nicephorium/Callinicum—better known from the Abbasid period onwards as Raqqa and situated on the river Balīkh, a small tributary of the Euphrates—was most probably founded in the Seleucid era (under Seleukos Nikator (301–281 BCE).
+Nicephorium/Callinicum—better known from the Abbasid period onwards as Raqqa and situated on the river Balīkh, a small tributary of the Euphrates—was most probably founded in the Seleucid era (under Seleukos Nikator (301–281 BCE)).
 In the days of emperor Julian, on his final expedition against the Persians, it served as a reliable stronghold in very close proximity to the Sassanian–Roman border.
 Callinicum also served as an important trade center between Persia and Rome, so much so that by 408/409 CE the Roman emperors Honorius and Theodosius II promulgated the following law:

-“Merchants subject both to our empire as well as to the king of the Persians should not hold period markets (nundinae) beyond those places in which it was agreed upon by us at the time of the treaty (298 CE) with the aforementioned nation, lest the secrets of a foreign kingdom be found out (ne alieni regni, quod non convenit, scrutentur arcana).
-Therefore no one hereafter, subject to our empire, should dare to set out beyond Nisibis, Callinicum, and Artaxata for the sake of buying and selling merchandise (species), nor should he think of exchanging merchandise with a Persian, except in the cities mentioned (Nullus igitur posthac imperio nostro subjectus ultra Nisibin Callinicum et Artaxata emendi sive vendendi species) (Codex Iustinianus IV 64.
-4).”
+Merchants subject both to our empire as well as to the king of the Persians should not hold period markets (nundinae) beyond those places in which it was agreed upon by us at the time of the treaty (298 CE) with the aforementioned nation, lest the secrets of a foreign kingdom be found out (ne alieni regni, quod non convenit, scrutentur arcana).
+Therefore no one hereafter, subject to our empire, should dare to set out beyond Nisibis, Callinicum, and Artaxata for the sake of buying and selling merchandise (species), nor should he think of exchanging merchandise with a Persian, except in the cities mentioned (Nullus igitur posthac imperio nostro subjectus ultra Nisibin Callinicum et Artaxata emendi sive vendendi species).
+(Codex Iustinianus IV 64.
+4)

-This legislation of 408 CE referred to an initial treaty from Diocletian’s days that concerned only the town of Nisibis but, as seen here, was extended to include Callinicum as well.
+This legislation of 408 CE referred to an initial treaty from Diocletian’s days that concerned only the town of Nisibis, but, as seen here, was extended to include Callinicum as well.
 Moreover, the law cited above, albeit promulgated twenty years after the episode discussed here, no doubt attests to Callinicum’s well-established mercantile prestige and status, coupled with its regional military importance.
 Callinicum, in brief, was no obscure backwater town, but an important nerve center along the borders between Persia and Rome.

 In order to understand the importance of Callinicum alongside the other two cities mentioned in the law, one has to be aware of the wider trade and security concerns of the region.
 Unlike other sections of the Roman–Persian border (mainly along the Euphrates), which consisted of fortified posts (such as e.g. Dura-Europos in the third century), the region in northeast Syria better known as Mesopotamia and Osrhoene was defended by a concentration of well-defined posts governing the open plains of the Syrian steppe to the east and southeast of Beroea.
-This situation constituted a difficult challenge to both superpowers, requiring special efforts in monitoring movements of groups and individuals.
+This situation constituted a difficult challenge to both superpowers, requiring special efforts to monitor the movements of groups and individuals.
 Following the defeat of Julian in the summer of 363, Nisibis was ceded to the Persians and only Callinicum remained within Roman borders, meriting its pivotal status.
 Overall, it should be emphasized that the entire area surrounding Callinicum underwent a major development during the late Roman period, proof of its strategic position close to the Roman frontier with Persia and along the trade routes reaching their apex in the fifth and sixth centuries.
 This state of affairs was known all too well to Theodosius I, who served as Magister Militum of the East and negotiator with the Persians.
 Ambrose’s slighting remark about Callinicum’s obscurity must therefore be considered unfounded and ridiculous.